 Beginning with Windows 10, version 2004, Cortana is a Universal Windows Platform (UWP) app preinstalled with Windows and is regularly updated through the Microsoft Store.
 To receive the latest updates to Cortana, you will need to enable updates through the Microsoft Store.

 Cortana voice assistance in Teams

 Cortana voice assistance will be enabled by default for tenants.
 Admins can control who in their tenant can use Cortana voice assistance in Teams via a policy (TeamsCortanaPolicy).
 This policy can be set at either a user account level or tenant level.
-Admins can also use the CortanaVoiceInvocationMode field within this policy control to determine whether Cortana is disabled, enabled with push button invocation only, or enabled with wake word invocation as well (applicable to devices that support it).
+Admins can also use the CortanaVoiceInvocationMode field within this policy control to determine whether Cortana is disabled, enabled with push button invocation only, or enabled with wake word invocation as well (applicable to devices that support it, like the Microsoft Teams display).
 Note that at the time of the initial release for Microsoft 365 Enterprise users in the US in English, the Teams mobile app will not support wake word activation, but it will be supported in the future.

 Play My Emails